 Pumpkin carving, wearing fun costumes, and participating in traditional Halloween games can be just as fun in smaller, more intimate circles as they are in larger social gatherings.

-Our medical adviser, Dr. Hanh Le, explains why:
+Dr. Hanh Le explains why:

-“When organizing Halloween get-togethers, it is advisable to plan them outdoors if possible because [spacing] people out in an open outdoor setting is the best way to prevent person-to-person transmission.
-Gathering a lot of people together in small confined spaces — especially if it’s loud and people [need] to lean in to hear each other — is a recipe for disaster for widespread COVID-19 transmission among all your guests.”
+“When organizing Halloween get-togethers, it is advisable to plan them outdoors if possible, because [spacing] people out in an open outdoor setting is the best way to prevent person-to-person transmission.
+Gathering a lot of people together in small confined spaces — especially if it’s loud and people [need] to lean in to hear each other — is a recipe for disaster for widespread [SARS-CoV-2] transmission among all your guests.”

-Make sure to ventilate any indoor spaces used during a holiday gathering.
+Additionally, make sure to ventilate any indoor spaces used during a holiday gathering.

 Hosts who wish to organize a get-together should limit the number of guests and ensure that everyone is familiar with and willing to follow